deepshwang/howtoML/README.md

-# How to manage large-scale / multiple ML experiments
+# How to Manage Large-Scale / Multiple ML Experiments

 ## 0. Why this is a MUST